-A thought leadership campaign aims to engage your audience on a regular basis, and through multiple channels, to establish more meaningful relationships with prospects and customers.
+Through thought leadership, one can become an industry influencer by engaging your audience on a regular basis and through multiple channels, to establish more meaningful relationships with prospects and customers.

 What is Thought Leadership Marketing?

-Thought leadership marketing positions your company as an authority in your industry.
+Thought leadership marketing positions an individual or company as an authority in the industry they serve.